McIntosh-Lab/Solomon_2026_MEG_pipeline/README.md

 # Cam_CAN_MEG_Resting_State_Pipeline

 This repository contains a pipeline to clean and create source localized data for the resting state Cam-CAN MEG dataset.
-This pipeline was created by Dr. Simon Dobri and developed by Dr. Simon Dobri and Dr. Jack Solomon for his 2026 article, titled "Interactions between age and sex in multiscale entropy and spectral power changes across the lifespan".
+This pipeline was created by Dr. Simon Dobri and developed by Dr. Jack Solomon for his 2026 article, titled "Interactions between age and sex in multiscale entropy and spectral power changes across the lifespan".

 ## Repository Outline